Tim-Cao/pitot/Liferay Project/OSGi Annotation.md

     -  ReferencePolicy.STATIC: The component will only be started when there is an assigned reference, and will not be notified of alternative services as they become available.
 - policyOption:
     - ReferencePolicyOption.RELUCTANT: For single reference cardinality, new reference potentials that become available will be ignored.
 For multiple reference cardinality, new reference potentials will be bound.

+## @ProviderType

+- Used by BND to define the version ranges assigned in the OSGi manifest in implementors and tries to restrict the range to a narrow version difference.

 ## Reference